-Hot showers and baths can inflame the skin, causing redness, itching, and even peeling — similar to a sunburn — and can disrupt the skin’s natural balance of moisture, robbing you of the natural oils, fats, and proteins that keep skin healthy.
-Dry skin can increase your chances of infection and actually lead to an over production of oils in an effort to compensate for the lack of moisture.
+Hot showers and baths can inflame the skin, causing redness, itching, and even peeling — similar to a sunburn.
+They also can disrupt the skin’s natural balance of moisture, robbing you of the natural oils, fats, and proteins that keep skin healthy.
+Dry skin can increase your chances of infection and actually lead to an overproduction of oils in an effort to compensate for the lack of moisture.

 Help keep your skin healthy by following these few simple steps from Nick Woltjen, MPAS, PA-C, UPMC Department of Dermatology, when bathing:

 Frequent hot showers and baths can lead to dry, itchy skin or even rashes.
 Cooler or lukewarm showers even just a few times a week can keep skin hydrated and help hair stay strong and shiny.
 If your skin appears red following your bath or shower, your water is too hot.